flosse/scaleApp/README.markdown

 If the module needs to communicate with others, you can use the `emit` and `on` methods.

-### Publish
+### emit

 The `emit` function takes three parameters whereas the last one is optional:
-- `topic` : the channel name you want to publish to
+- `topic` : the channel name you want to emit to
 - `data`  : the data itself
-- `opt`   : options or callback
+- `cb`    : callback method
-    - `emitReference` : If the data should be passed as a reference to the other modules this parameter has to be set to `true`.
-       By default the data object gets copied so that other modules can't influence the original object.

-The publish function is accessible through the sandbox:
+The emit function is accessible through the sandbox:

 ```javascript
 sb.emit( "myEventTopic", myData );